Family Friendly Hikes near Santa Fe

 Length: 2.1 miles

 Black Canyon Trail is a 1.6 mile moderately trafficked loop trail located near our Santa Fe Vacation Rental, New Mexico that features beautiful wildflowers and is good for all skill levels.
 The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on a leash.

-Burn Trail is a 4.2-mile loop trail located near Santa Fe, New Mexico that offers the chance to see wildlife and is rated as moderate.
+Burn Trail is a 4.2-mile loop trail located near Things to do in Santa Fe, New Mexico that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for hiking, running, and mountain biking.
 Dogs are also able to use this trail but must be kept on a leash.

 Directions to the trailhead: On the northeast side of Santa Fe, take Paseo de Peralta to Bishops Lodge Road.
 Turn north (outbound) on Bishops Lodge Rd.
 Drive Bishops Lodge Rd.
 0.2 miles to Artist Road and turn right on Artist Rd.
 Artist Rd. becomes SR 475 and Hyde Park Road as you leave Santa Fe.
 Drive SR 475 a total of 6.9 miles to the Black Canyon Campground entrance on the right.
 Turn right to enter the campground, then immediately turn left to park in the signed hiker (as opposed to camper) parking area.
 Vault toilets are available in this parking area.

 Hike Distance (Round Trip): 4 miles